puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

 }
 ```

-Use the `pupept job` tool to trigger a Puppet agent run.
+Use the `puppet job` tool to trigger a Puppet agent run.
 (If your token has
 expired, run the `puppet access login --lifetime 1d` and use the credentials
 **learning** and **puppet** to generate a new access token.)

     puppet job run --nodes pasture-dev.puppet.vm

 When the Puppet run completes, try connecting to `pasture-dev.puppet.vm` as the
-user `bert`.
+user `bert`:

     ssh bert@pasture-dev.puppet.vm

 We're just connecting to check that the SSH key and account works, so go ahead
-and disconnect.
+and disconnect:

     exit